- Main Campus Classroom Capacities

 - Who needs to approve departmental Re-engagement Plans?

 Re-engagement Plans should be reviewed by Mike McKay, director of Safety, Health, Environmental, Risk Management and Insurance with final approval from the appropriate vice president or provost.

 - Where do employees pick up the logo masks, hand sanitizer, and face shields?

 Vice presidents, deans and/or supervisors will distribute these items to their employees returning to work on campus.
 Recognizing that cloth face masks should be washed after each use, faculty and staff may also wear other cloth face coverings throughout the work week, such as homemade cloth face coverings or those purchased from a store.

 - How do I complete the required COVID-19 symptom checker?

 Faculty, staff and student-employees must complete the symptom each day when working, whether in person on campus or when working remotely.
 The electronic symptom checker can be completed securely online.
 A paper version of the symptom checker is still available for those without access to the Internet.

 - I am concerned about returning to work.
 What are my options?

 The University and Human Resources wants to work through these concerns with you.
-Please review the COVID-19 Return to In-person Work Exception Form.
-If you believe you have one of the situations outlined on the chart, please follow the directions for next steps.
-If you have any questions, please email us at [email protected]
+If you have any questions, please contact Human Resources at [email protected] or x2150.